xf15/efficientize/README.md

 # efficientize

 <!-- badges: start -->
 <!-- badges: end -->

 Efficientize the Life of a Scientist

 ## Functions

-  - writing help
+-   writing\_help
     -   capitalize the first letter of the first word in each sentence
     -   capitalize the first letter of the first word in rmd headings
+    -   replace shorthands with full spellings
 -   todo
-      - maybe replace certain words? already my\_dict.csv in R, nothing in it yet. i need this feature for interface.py list_all, replace(target_file_name, dict_file_name). psychopy_dict.csv, writing_dict.csv

-        under communiation module, there is manuscript, slides, poster

-        formalize writing, by defualt, 2nd arg same as 1st arg

-        how am i handeling caption, somehow after period capitalized (i thought those exempted??), but first character, after fig.cap=", caption="

-        infrastructure module

-        move in bashrc file from temp

-        copy .Rprofile to all dir containing .Rproject, drafting this in TWOI
+    -   replace current esl examples with more scientific ones, or not, don’t think i would make this package were i native speaker
+    -   dict\_psyexp.csv is there, not add added to create\_dict.r,
+        data.r, or tested yet

 ## Installation